Aizu Buddhist Capital Exploration Course

 Shopping at Michi no Eki Bandai

-A somewhat unusual roadside station that partners with various companies like Montbell and Bandai, offering unique local souvenirs.
+A somewhat unusual roadside station that partners with various companies such as Montbell and Bandai Toys.
+It also offers unique local souvenirs.

 14:00